syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 ## Launching the SfDataGrid inside a StackLayout

-1. The StackLayout positions the child element one after the other, either horizontally or vertically in the order they were added.
-2. How much space the StackLayout will use depends on how the HorizontalOptions and VerticalOptions properties are set, but by default the StackLayout will try to use the entire screen.
+The StackLayout positions the child element one after the other, either horizontally or vertically in the order they were added.
+How much space the StackLayout will use depends on how the HorizontalOptions and VerticalOptions properties are set, but by default the StackLayout will try to use the entire screen.

-3. SfDataGrid control can be loaded inside any layout such as GridLayout, StackLayout etc.
-4. When you load SfDataGrid inside a StackLayout, you have to set the Horizontal and/or VerticalOptions of the SfDataGrid and its parent to “LayoutOptions.FillAndExpand” based on the orientation of the container in which SfDataGrid is loaded.
+SfDataGrid control can be loaded inside any layout such as GridLayout, StackLayout etc. When you load SfDataGrid inside a StackLayout, you have to set the Horizontal and/or VerticalOptions of the SfDataGrid and its parent to “LayoutOptions.FillAndExpand” based on the orientation of the container in which SfDataGrid is loaded.
-5. The VerticalOptions of the StackLayout and SfDataGrid alone is set as “FillAndExpand” as the default orientation of the StackLayout is vertical
-6. In case, if the orientation of the StackLayout is horizontal, then you have to set the HorizontalOptions instead.
-7. In some case, you may have to set both the “VerticalOptions” and “HorizontalOptions” of the SfDataGrid based on its parent.

 Refer the following code example to load the SfDataGrid control inside a StackLayout.
+The VerticalOptions of the StackLayout and SfDataGrid alone is set as “FillAndExpand” as the default orientation of the StackLayout is vertical

 {% tabs %}
 {% highlight xaml %}